lucapette/website/content/writing/all-i-have-done-wrong-running-a-product-team.markdown

 Two years ago I had an opportunity to shift my career towards product management.
 It took me a while to accept the job, it was no easy decision.
-I needed to be ready for leading people who were doing a job I had never done before, I needed to take product decisions.
+I needed to be ready to lead people doing a job I had never done before.
+I needed to take product decisions.
 While I felt ready on the leadership part, I was afraid of not being able to get up to speed with the product part fast enough.

 Two years passed and I learned a lot.
 Along the way, I made a few mistakes and in this article I want to focus my attention on those four or five things I consider crucial.
 Now these learning seem just _common sense_ to me.
 I often find myself summarising this experience in a joke:

 > Common sense is not so common

 This is the reason why I feel compelled to share the learnings I consider basic product management now.
 I will present my list in no particular order.

 ## Data is nothing.
 Information is the key

 We have introduced [blazer](https://github.com/ankane/blazer) at work recently.
 I've wanted to add this little tool to our portfolio of internal applications for a long time.
 The reaction coming from other departments was great.
 Everyone was happy about the tool and it was a stimulating process for me.
 I started asking myself what the real difference between these two processes is:

 - A product development team providing data for the rest of the company, and
 - Everyone being able to ask questions on their own